They don’t come much wiser than the man I married.

 (See what I mean?
 Isn’t he wise??)

-We can help them find the place they’d bloom best.
+We can help others find the place they’d bloom best.

 Instead of dreading or avoiding or allowing ourselves to be irritated by this person, what if we encouraged him or her?
 What if we built him up in honesty and integrity and helped him in ways only we can?
 What if we decided to shine the light of Jesus in her life so she could thrive right where she is?
 Or could you and I help replant him/her to the place he/she would bloom best?